New York State Route 111: Route description

 One block north of CR 100, Caleb's Path forks off to the northwest while NY 111 splits to the northeast along Joshua's Path, serving a long stretch of homes in the northern part of Central Islip.
 Several blocks to the north, NY 111 intersects with CR 67 (Long Island Motor Parkway) at an at-grade intersection on the northern edge of the community.
 Now out of Central Islip, the route traverses industrialized areas surrounding a large Y intersection with CR 17 (Wheeler Road) in Hauppauge.
 NY 111 takes on the Wheeler Road name, and the route immediately enters an interchange (exit 56) with the Long Island Expressway (Interstate 495).
 From here, the route bends northeast along Wheeler Road, paralleling the Nissequogue River as it serves the northern part of the town of Islip.

 The highway passes the American Real Estate School and a campus of Empire State College before intersecting NY 454 (Veterans Highway).
-Not far from NY 454, NY 111 has a short concurrency with CR 76 (Townline Road) along the Islip–Smithtown and then the names changes to Hauppauge Road town line before fully crossing into Smithtown.
+Not far from NY 454, NY 111 has a short concurrency with CR 76 (Townline Road) along the Islip–Smithtown town line and then the names changes to Hauppauge Road before fully crossing into Smithtown.
 After forking from CR 76, NY 111 continues northeast through the hamlet of Hauppauge, crossing NY 347 (Smithtown Bypass) at-grade as it runs across another residential stretch.
 The route soon enters Village of the Branch, where it bends northward into a large commercial area at the center of the community.
 Here, NY 111 intersects with East Main Street, which enters the junction from the west as NY 25 and NY 25A.
 At this point, NY 25 continues eastward as Middle Country Road, NY 111 terminates, and NY 25A turns northward on NY 111's right-of-way, changing names to North Country Road.